Aloe Plants Indoor Care, Propagation, Growing Problems and Solutions

 Average warmth between 16-280C during the growing season is ideal for Aloe Plant.
 Keep it away from cold drafts as they can cause browning and leaf drop.

-Aloes have no need for high humidity.
-Average room humidity is ideal for these plants.
+Aloes have no need for extra humidity.
+Average room humidity of 50-55% is ideal for these plants.
 However, make sure that there is good air circulation to prevent fungal diseases infestations.

 Potting Mix